I met this weekend with a wonderful creature who drove from out of town for our gathering.

 So why not choose?

 They are all so wonderful, and so rich, and so true; they are all so bloody and so broken; they are all so beautiful, and so terrible.
 I could not possibly.
 I could not possibly.
 I would feel as though I have no right to take up the burden and the blessings of one over another, and would not want to pick one at the exclusion of the rest.
 And so I’m in this pathetic position of limbo, unable or unwilling to choose, wholly dissatisfied with the banality of the growing ‘spiritual-but-not-religious’ crowd in this country, and wondering what to do next.

-We talked, then, more, of universals within religion (including the universal subjugation of women within the five prevailing), and what the future might bring, and ended no resolution save a hug and the promise to connect again soon.
-The whole conversation, though, made me wish I were more brave about the topic in general, and made me wonder what I was missing in being so shy, and so embarrassed about, this somewhat sorry struggle.
-And it made me think, too, about what I was denying others; I have read and heard countless stories of angst about being raised within a church, but few express the flailing of what it’s like for some of us to be left outside.
+We talked, then, more, of universals within religion (including the universal subjugation of women within the five prevailing), and what the future might bring, and ended with no resolution save a hug and the promise to connect again soon.
+The whole conversation made me wish I were more brave about the topic in general, and made me wonder what I was missing in being so shy, and so embarrassed about, this wretched and sorry struggle.
+It made me think, too, about what I was denying others; I have read and heard countless stories of angst about being raised within a church, but few express the flailing of what it is like for those of us who are left outside.

 This story, obviously, is unfinished.
 This story remains that of an ungrateful areligious mystic, enchanted and humbled by the glorious and brutal panoply of choices, and aching to believe them all.